mgorys/ReadingList/README.md

 # ReadingList

 ReadingList is an application, on which you can make your list of books, you want to store.
-You can mark each if it is read or set a priority to read.
+That list can be reorganized by changing its place in line or mark if it has been read.

 ## Installation